Writing about your life is a way to make sense of your life, it helps you to heal and it is an amazing way to leave

 I adore working with inspirational, enthusiastic, energetic people with strong messages.
 People who want to make a difference.
-I would love to become part of your onward journey, the one that sees you finding your voice, writing an amazing book, becoming the best version of you and rocking that out to the world.
+I would love to become part of your onward journey, the one that sees you finding your voice, becoming the best version of you and rocking that out to the world.

-My passion is helping you to discover the book inside of you, and help you to be come a published author, so that you can leave your legacy, heal, share your inspirational message, have fun, and build a personal brand that really rocks.
+My passion is helping you to discover the stories inside of you, and help you to share these so that you can leave your legacy, heal, share your inspirational message, have fun, and build a personal brand that really rocks.

 I am an expert at getting your story out, and really finding the essence of what you want to say.
-And then saying it so that it is engaging and makes someone want to pick up and read your book.
+And then saying it so that it is engaging and makes an impact.

-I have a background in professional training and personal branding and I additionally combine these skills to teach you how to turn your book into a course and how to build your personal brand.
+I have a background in professional training, executive coaching and personal branding and I additionally combine these skills to facilitate this journey.

 I have been described in many ways - enthusiastic, high energy, inspirational, motivation and fun.
 I have also been described as beautifully eccentric, which I do indeed take as a compliment.
 What you get is what you see.
 What I want for you, is to own who you are and to share your gifts with the world.

-In between drinking white tea with peppermint, experimenting with recipes and walking the the loves of my life - Ferdy dog, Marley Moo & Angel, I can be found writing non fiction and soon my first children's book.
+In between drinking white tea, experimenting with recipes and walking the the loves of my life - Ferdy dog, Marley Moo & Angel, I can be found writing.
 And I do a bit of abstract arty stuff with wire and wool.